logzio/logz-docs/_source/logzio_collections/_log-sources/fargate.md

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

-You'll be able to find these logs by searching for `type:"fargate"`.
+You'll be able to find these logs by searching for `type:fargate`.

 </div>